steevened/poke/README.md

 Poke App
 ---

-This project is a web application built with React that displays information about Pokemon.
+This project is a web application built with NextJs and TypeScript that displays information about Pokemon.
 It uses the PokeAPI to fetch data about Pokemon and displays it in a user-friendly way.

 ## Installation